-The primary endpoint is total sleep time, which is defined as the amount of time spent sleeping during the lights at out period (9PM to 6AM) on the first night after surgery that the patient start as out period (9PM to 6AM), on the first night after surgery that the patient receives study drug.
+The primary endpoint is total sleep time, which is defined as the amount of time spent sleeping during the lights out period (9PM to 6AM), on the first night after surgery that the patient receives study drug.
 Total sleep time will be assessed through nightly electroencephalography (EEG).
-A headband with frontal electrodes along with a 3D g accelerometer will be used to record EEG data and the data will be saved for later analysis to determine sleep stage and total sleep time (figure 1) [29].
-This sleep EEG will allow for determination of total sleep time despite the frequent interruptions of sleep that occur postoperatively in the hospital wards.
+A headband with frontal electrodes along with a 3Dg accelerometer will be used to record EEG data and the data will be saved for later analysis to determine sleep stage and total sleep time (figure 1) [29].
+This sleep EEG will allow for determination of total sleep time despited the frequent interruptions of sleep that occur postoperatively in the hospital wards.
 The headband is designed to be less invasive than standard polysomnography so that study subject sleep is minimally impacted by EEG. monitoring and EEG recording adherence is optimized.